tryolabs/django-tastypie-extendedmodelresource/README.rst

 The ``ExtendedModelResource`` is an extension for TastyPie's ``ModelResource`` that adds some interesting features:

 * Supports easily using resources as *nested* of another resource, with proper authorization checks for each case.
-* Supports using a custom identifier attribute for resources in uris (not only the object's pk!)
+* [This feature has already been included in the official TastyPie] Supports using a custom identifier attribute for resources in uris (not only the object's pk!)

 Requirements